 Within 3 years of the date of the relevant share issue, all the monies raised by the SEIS must be spent for the purposes of a qualifying business activity, carried on either by the issuing company or by a 90% subsidiary.
 If this condition is not met, investors will lose their tax relief.
 The condition will be considered to be met if an insignificant amount is used for a non-qualifying purpose, or remains unspent.

 A company hoping to raise finance using the SEIS scheme must meet a number of requirements.
 Some of these apply only at the time the relevant shares are issued.
-Others must be met continuously, either for the whole of the period from date of incorporation to the third anniversary of the date of issue of the shares, or in some cases, from date of issue of the shares to the third anniversary of their issue.
+Others must be met continuously, either for the whole of the period from the date of incorporation to the third anniversary of the date of issue of the shares or in some cases, from date of issue of the shares to the third anniversary of their issue.
 If the company ceases to meet one or more of those conditions, investors may have their tax relief withdrawn.

 This includes the following:

 - The company must be unquoted at the time of issue of the shares.
 AIM and PLUS Markets listed companies are eligible.

 - The company must have fewer than 25 full-time employees (or part-time equivalents).
 If the company is the parent company of a group, that figure applies to the whole group.

 - The company must have no more than £200,000 in gross assets.